lamhq/tech-notes/devops/aws/5-database/1-relational/4-aurora/1-overview.md

 You can also take snapshots with Aurora.
 This also does not impact on performance.

 You can share Aurora snapshots with other AWS accounts.

-## Aurora Serverless v2

-An on-demand, auto-scaling configuration for the MySQL-compatible and PostgreSQL-compatible editions of Amazon Aurora.

-An Aurora Serverless DB cluster automatically starts up, shuts down, and scales capacity up or down based on your application's needs.

-It can help you to stay within budget and reduce the need to pay for computer resources that you don't use.

-Use Aurora Serverless if you want a simple, cost-effective option for infrequent, intermittent, or unpredictable workloads.